Michelle Woodfork tapped to be interim New Orleans police chief - NewsBreak

 A 43-year-old man was shot and killed Friday afternoon in the Rouses grocery store parking lot in the New Orleans Central Business District.
 New Orleans police said they were summoned at 4:07 p.m. to the 700 block of Baronne Street, where the victim was declared dead near the store's entrance facing O'Keefe Avenue.

-The Orleans Parish Coroner's Office will release the driver's identity after an autopsy is done and the family is notified.
-No further details are available at this time.
+This is an ongoing investigation and the Orleans Parish Coroners' office will release the deceased victim's identity after an autopsy and the family is notified.

+1 killed in Wednesday night shooting in Mid-City, New Orleans police say

+A Wednesday night shooting that left one person dead in Mid-City is under investigation as a homicide, the New Orleans Police Department says.
+Officers responded to the intersection of South Carrollton and Tulane avenues at about 8:01 p.m. and found a man with a gunshot wound inside a vehicle.
+The man was taken to a local hospital, where was pronounced dead about two hours later, police said.

 PANO head: NOPD exodus in March possible